-The proposed Partnership will exploit the science base from across Europe to accelerate the development of new robust higher yielding crops towards sustainable, climate- and ecosystem-friendly agriculture.
-The "Future Proofed Crops" Partnership is envisaged to be embedded in the landscape of other Partnerships and large research initiatives that are currently being rolled out in the area of Sustainable Food Systems.
-This landscape is currently formed by the Mission Soil Health & Food, Partnership Agroecology, Partnership Animal Health & Welfare, Partnership Sustainable Food Systems, Partnership Circular Biobased, Biodiversity Partnership and Partnership Agriculture of Data.
-By closely working together with these initiatives, we will address the issues raised including the contribution of improved crops to soil quality, agricultural production systems including lowering inputs, organic and agroecology systems in addition to conventional practices, and addressing food waste.
+The proposed Partnership "Future Proofed Crops" is envisaged to be embedded in the landscape of other Partnerships and large research initiatives that are currently being rolled out in the area of Sustainable Food Systems.
+This landscape is currently formed by the Mission Soil Health & Food, Partnership AgroEcology, Partnership Animal Health & Welfare, Partnership Sustainable Food Systems, Partnership Circular Biobased, Biodiversity Partnership and Partnership Agriculture of Data.
+By closely working together with these initiatives, we will address the issues raised including the contribution of improved crops to soil quality, agricultural production systems and food waste.
 The new tools and technologies will support the digitisation of agriculture by improving in field monitoring.